Total variation bound for Kac's random walk: Bounding the total variation distance

-Let us first show how claims 1 and 2 lead to a polynomial time convergence rate for the Kac walk under total variation norm.
-Let $\mu_k$ be the distribution on $S^{n-1}$ after $k$ steps of the random walk, and let $\mu'_k$ be $\mu_k$ conditional on $A_k$, i.e., for $B \subset S^{n-1}$,
+Let us first show how claims 1 and 2 lead to a polynomial time convergence rate for Kac's walk under total variation norm.
+Let $\mu_k$ be the distribution on~$S^{n-1}$ after $k$ steps of the random walk, and let $\mu'_k$ be $\mu_k$ conditional on~$A_k$, that is, for $B \subset S^{n-1}$,

-where $R$ is the one step transition kernel of the Kac random walk.
+where $R$ is the one-step transition kernel of Kac's random walk.

 Then we have

 To check this, let $B \subset S^{n-1}$ be Lebesgue measurable.
 Then we have

 This implies